SweetTrip

 Toe Deformities caused by Neuropathy

-Hammertoe is a deformity of toe joints caused by muscle or tendons imbalance, leading to the bending of one or several toes.
+Hammertoe is a deformity of toe joints caused by muscle or tendon imbalance, leading to one or several toes being bent.
 Diabetic neuropathy weakens feet muscles, making hammertoes and bent toes more common among people with diabetes.
-When at an advanced stage, they can be very painful, especially when wearing shoes.
+They can be very painful at an advanced stage, especially when wearing shoes.

 When orthopedic shoes are not enough, surgery is sometimes the ultimate treatment.